lukasbudisky/terraform-provider-couchbase/README.md

 > **WARNING**
 >
-> If you create multiple query indexes at once you can
+> If you create multiple query index at once you can
 > get internal server failure error because you can't
 > create next index until previous is created.
 >